Ahren09/HOTHVI-Node/README.md

 ## Why are they important?

-So far, the applications we've written either get data from an API and do some kind of operation with it (display it on a page, use it to perform a calculation on the server, etc.) or write our manually-inputted data into a temporary array or object.
-The backend code for these types of applications is generally not too difficult to manage, as we only need to deal with routing and each route can have its own object or array that it uses to manage its data.

 Consider an app like a Todo List.
 In this app we can add new tasks and cross off tasks that we've already completed.
-Using what you've learned so far, you can build something like this!
+Using just plain HTML, CSS, and some JavaScript, you can build something like this!
 BUT, there is one big issue.
 Let's say I've added a few tasks and marked some of them as completed.
-If I close this application and start it again, my Todo List will have no items!
+If I close this application and start it again, my Todo List will have no items just as in the beginning!

 Databases are very important to us because they give us the power of persistent storage to our applications.